University of Montenegro: History

-A year after it was founded, the institution changed its name to Veljko Vlahović University in honour of the communist activist and World War II participant from Montenegro who died that year.
-1970's was a decade of exponential rise in number of higher education institutions in the former Yugoslavia when alongside Titograd universities in Osijek, Rijeka, Split, Banja Luka, Mostar, Maribor, Bitola, Kragujevac and Tuzla all opened their doors.
-In 1992, the university was given its current name - University of Montenegro.
+A year after its foundation, the institution changed its name to Veljko Vlahović University in honour of the communist activist and World War II participant from Montenegro who died that year.
+The 1970s was a decade of exponential rise in number of higher education institutions in Yugoslavia, when alongside Podgorica, universities in Osijek, Rijeka, Split, Banja Luka, Mostar, Maribor, Bitola, Kragujevac, and Tuzla all opened their doors.
+In 1992 the university was given its current name - University of Montenegro.

 Organization

-The seat of the university is in Podgorica, the capital city of Montenegro, with a population of around 190,000.
-Most faculties of the University of Montenegro are located in Podgorica, while some faculties have been opened in Nikšić, Cetinje and Kotor.
+The seat of the university is in Podgorica, the capital of Montenegro, with a population of around 290,000.
+Most faculties of the University of Montenegro are located in Podgorica, while some faculties are in Nikšić, Cetinje and Kotor.

 The university comprises faculties, institutes and colleges, as well as logistic centers.
 The Managing Board governs the university and the Rector manages it.
 The supreme academic body is the University Senate.
 Deans are heads of faculties and directors are heads of institutes.
 At faculties i.e. at institutes, the highest academic bodies are councils for teaching-scientific issues, i.e. for teaching-artistic issues.

 The highest student body is the Student Parliament.
 Representatives of students are elected in all bodies of the university and of the faculties.

 Faculties

-The university comprises following 19 faculties in 4 cities:
+The university has 19 faculties in four cities: